-SDA Bible Commentary Vol.7, page 836 (top left column under “seven last plagues.)
+Seventh-day Adventist Bible Commentary, Vol. 7, page 836 (top left column under “seven last plagues.)

 Six satanic “plagues” succeeded by seven last plagues from the Lord comes to a total of “13” plagues.
-An interesting parallel exists in Joshua 6 where Jericho was surrounded once a day for “six days” (v.3).
-Then on the “seventh day” they surrounded the city “seven times” (v.4).
+An interesting parallel exists in Joshua 6 where Jericho was surrounded once a day for “six days” (Verse 3).
+Then on the “seventh day” they surrounded the city “seven times” (Verse 4).
 After blowing the trumpets the wall of the city fell down.
-So, the six surroundings of the preceding six days plus the seven surroundings on the seventh, comes to at total of thirteen surroundings, the same number of trumpet events we have identified in the book of Revelation.
+So, the six surroundings of the preceding six days plus the seven surroundings on the seventh, come to a total of thirteen surroundings, the same number of trumpet events we have identified in the book of Revelation.

 “There stood revealed the throne of God.
 Around it were ten thousand times ten thousand and thousands upon thousands, and close about the throne were the martyrs.
 Among this number I saw the very ones who were so recently in such abject misery, whom the world knew not, whom the world hated and despised.

 “A voice said, ‘Jesus, who is seated upon the throne, has so loved man that He gave His life a sacrifice to redeem him from the power of Satan, and to exalt him to His throne.
 He who is above all powers, He who has the greatest influence in heaven and in earth, He to whom every soul is indebted for every favor he has received, was meek and lowly in disposition, holy, harmless, and undefiled in life.